 Prior to her academic career, Cartledge worked in the telecommunications industry with BellSouth Telecommunications Inc., in marketing research, new product development and management in the small business sector.
 She also managed human resource data for CWA contract negotiations and strategic forecasting in BellSouth’s Human Resources organization.

-In the community, she serves on Restoration Academy School's (inner-city Christian school) board of directors, the Hope Health Center board of directors, Briarwood Fellows board of directors, the MOMENTUM non-profit committee, and is a Junior League of Birmingham sustainer.
+In the community, she serves on Restoration Academy School's (inner-city Christian school) board of directors, Briarwood Fellows board of directors and recently the Hope Health Center board of directors, the MOMENTUM non-profit committee, and is a Junior League of Birmingham sustainer.
 Previously she served on Vanderbilt University’s Birmingham alumni chapter board, the Sav-A-Life board of directors as treasurer, and Vestavia Hills Mayor’s Education Committee.
 She is an alumna of Birmingham MOMENTUM women’s leadership program as well as an alumna of Leadership Vestavia Hills.

 - Ed.
 D., Samford University